-Moreover, the fermentation process is what makes it less likely to lead to blood glucose spike.
+Moreover, the fermentation process is what makes it less likely to lead to blood glucose spikes.

 This bread is made according to one of the oldest ways of making bread.
 It is thought that this bread has been baked in ancient Egypt all the way back in 1500 BC.
-The sourdough bread is very famous in the Middle East, San Francisco, and the Mediterranean.
+Sourdough bread is very famous in the Middle East, San Francisco, and the Mediterranean.

 Why Is This Bread Different?

 Usually, most types of bread use baker’s yeast in order to raise the dough.
 But the traditional recipes for sourdough bread use lactic acid and wild yeast.

 You should know that the lactic acid bacteria is actually the same kind of beneficial bacteria that is present in fermented foods like kimchi, yogurt, sauerkraut, pickles, and kombucha.

 This bread uses a “starter” out of the water, flour, lactic acid bacteria, and fermented wild yeast.
 This starter actually starts to ferment the sugars found in the dough, breaks down the components, changes the whole molecular structure, and makes lactobacilli and lactic acid.

 3 Reasons Why This Bread Is Better